MicrosoftDocs/customer-insights/topics/ios-objc.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for your existing Objective-C application, which will allow you to see signals in the portal in five minutes or sooner.
+This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for your existing Objective-C application.
+You'll start seeing signals in your portal within five minutes.

-The following scenario will be used to construct the Product Insights SDK example: you work at a car manufacturing company, and the company has just released a new car.
-You want to know how the car is performing, the demographics of users, and their driving habits.
-Product Insight allows you to achieve these goals by sending real time signals and generating valuable insights with only a few simple steps.
+For this example, picture the following scenario: you work at a car manufacturing company, and the company has just released a new car.
+You want to know how the car is performing, your users' demographics, and their driving habits.
+Product Insight allows you to achieve these goals by sending real time signals and generating valuable insights in just a few simple steps.

 ## Prerequisites

 * Xcode 10+
 * iOS 9+
 * MacOS 10.12+
-* Ingestion key (see below for instructions to obtain)
+* Ingestion key (see below for instructions on how to obtain)

 ## Get an ingestion key from Product Insights portal